hanabi/hanabi.github.io/Reference.md

 - First, see the section on the *[Stacked Finesse](#the-stacked-finesse)*.
 - *Stacked Finesses* are encouraged, since they have few downsides.
 - However, players should **never** stack a *Bluff* on top of a player who is *Finessed*.
 This is because the blind-playing player will assume that a *Layered Finesse* is occurring and go on to play the card from the first *Finesse*.
 This means that the *Bluff* will not be resolved immediately, violating *Lie Principle*. (*Lie Principle* is one of the most important principles!)
 Typically, when this mistake happens, the team will go on to lose the game, because severe *Information Desynchronization* will occur.
 - Sometimes, in rare circumstances, expert players can perform *Out-of-Position Bluffs*.
-(This is normally illegal, so it to work, it has to be a very specific situation.)
+(This is normally illegal, so for it to work it has to be a very specific situation.)
 When this occurs, it is illegal to stack a second *Bluff* on top of them.
 You cannot stack a *Bluff* on a *Bluff* for the same reason that you cannot stack a *Bluff* on a *Finesse* - the *Fib* will not resolve immediately and will violate *Lie Principle*.
   - Similarly, it is illegal to stack an *Ejection* or a *Discharge* on a *Bluff*. (*Ejections* and *Discharges* are advanced moves that are covered later.)

 <br />